hipremsoni/CODTECH_TASK2/README.md

 - This is a SQL based vulnerability which we found in testphp.vulnweb.com.

 ***3. Insecurity authentication***
+- Insecure authentication vulnerabilities arise when authentication mechanisms do not adequately protect user credentials.
 #### i.unencrypted username and password
 - Step 1: Visit testphp.vulnweb.com and go to the signup page.
 Enter your username and password, but do not click the login button yet.
 Open Wireshark and navigate to the currently connected network module.
 Now, click the login button on the web page.